Print this role profile

-A benefits analyst exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A benefits analyst exhibits a combination of capabilities in line with the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the benefits analyst has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 | SFIA skill|| SFIA skill code|| SFIA skill level of responsibility|| SFIA skills level descriptor|

 Identifies specific measures and mechanisms by which benefits can be measured and plans to activate these mechanisms at the required time.
 Monitors benefits against what was predicted in the business case and ensures that all participants are informed and involved throughout the change programme and